buttered-cat/blind_signal_separation_LFW/README.md

 Method
 ---------------

 The idea behind the code is fairly simple.
-Natural images usually have quite sparse gradients, which, when images are superimposed, makes it less probable that the information get overriden and lost.
+Natural images usually have quite sparse gradients, which, when images are superimposed, makes it less probable that the information gets overriden and lost.
 So we can use gradients as a criterion to match images layer by layer along with a searching algorithm, in this case the A* algorithm(which now has degenerated into a Dijkstra algorithm since it performs better).

 [This paper](https://pdfs.semanticscholar.org/ac81/becda896b635bc9c014d365bd8acdce01877.pdf) is also based on the sparsity of image gradients, but aimed for a more complex problem.
 Check it out for more details.